Jumpstart Frequently Asked Questions

 - What do the winning teams get?

-- Each challenge has a $5,000 prize pool split between undergraduate and graduate winning teams.
-A portion of the prize will be given to the teams upon award and the remainder held in the teams’ name and awarded in trenches upon the completion of certain development milestones, such as the creation of the first prototype.
+- Details are still being finalized.
+For context, last year each challenge had a $5,000 prize pool split between undergraduate and graduate winning teams.
+A portion of the prize was given to the teams upon award and the remainder was held in the teams’ name and awarded upon the completion of certain development milestones, such as the creation of the first prototype.